Frequently asked questions

 If you have attached multiple documents to a song, you can tap the right or left side of the current document to view adjacent documents.

 If you want to jump directly to a particular document and your layout includes a document button, you can tap and hold the document button until a submenu appears, then tap the desired document name.
 In the set list view, you can also customize your layout to include Multiple Document Buttons in either the song list or the song info area, and then you'll see a separate button for each attached document.
-Or for hands-free access, you can map a remote control device like a foot switch or MIDI button to each of the first ten documents, from the Settings > Remote Control window, and then select a document with the press of a physical button.
+Or for hands-free access, you can map a remote control device like a foot switch or MIDI button to each of the first ten documents, from the Settings > App Control window, and then select a document with the press of a physical button.
 (This also works with multiple recordings or multiple MIDI presets attached to a song.)

 If you simply want to change which document appears by default for a given song, you can edit the song, scroll down to the Documents list, then drag a different document into the first position.
 (This also works with multiple recordings or multiple MIDI presets attached to a song.)